 Boogie said this about Ian, saying that he really did learn from the best.

 Writing Around Trademarks: Live feeds are cut off when contestants sing, except as part of a challenge, or mention trademarks.

 If a contestant has a tattoo of something trademarked, it must be covered in a bandage or blurred out.
 (James in Big Brother 9.)

 Backdooring was used in Season 5 wherein through a play of Loophole Abuse (see Loophole Abuse) and Fridge Brilliance a player was put up on the block without even having a chance to defend himself.
 Nowadays, the term is essentially used for "evicting the Replacement Nominee" or "Putting up someone who most people did not expect to see nominated.".
 Nowadays; you can't really do true backdooring because a rule patch helped make it so that it wouldn't happen five or six times in a row every single year.

 A Floater is a player who does not commit to any alliance except maybe one ally and only votes with the majority and goes to whichever alliance has power at the moment so they don't get targeted.
 They intentionally don't try to win Head of Household challenges because the Head of Household is forced to reveal their alliance(s) to the house.
 A Floaters' goal is to just keep the target off their back by making it so the house wastes a week trying to evict them.
-The way "Floater" is used by Brendon, Rachel, and their fans is to describe "Whoever is not aligned with us."
-One would almost wonder if they would describe successful players like Dr. Will, Jun, and Alison as "Floaters", since that was essentially their entire strategy.
+The way "Floater" is used by almost everyone in Season 13 is to describe "Whoever is not aligned with us" or "lazy coward" One would almost wonder if they would describe successful players like Dr. Will, Jun, and Alison as "Floaters", since that was essentially their entire strategy.